CraicOverflow89/Krash/readme.md

  - all `KrashValueObject` instances should be capable of equality checks
     - if object type is same (eg: file and file) which will require id
     - have a method that serialises properties to string to perform string check
+ - equality logic
+    - maybe add `isEqual(KrashValueSimple) -> Boolean` method to `KrashValueSimple`
     - combine the equality and inequality condition classes (not DRY atm)
     - equality checks for `KrashValueClass` instances?
     - write tests to check equality comparison of `KrashValueObject` instances
  - exceptions in the expression classes (eg: extending a final class) are not strictly runtime
     - should create `KrashExpressionException` (they're not syntax issues or runtime issues)
     - see also `KrashCommandKeyword.invoke` where `KrashRuntimeException` is being thrown when it's a structural thing
  - ability to spawn processes (blocking and background possible)
+ - update `when` structure
- - use equality logic for `when` structure
+    - use new equality logic (the abstracted logic from conditions)
- - update class command / expressions
-     - anonymous classes (to drop directly into argument of function)
-     - old style class command (not an expression)
+    - test conditions of different types (inequality and members?)
  - create unit tests
      - expressions
         - globals